import pandas as pd

 - Out-of-bag sample size (RF)

 The depth of each tree refers to how many levels we allow the model to branch out, and is a crucial parameter.
 It controls the complexity of each tree, and thus the complexity of the overall model- less depth helps to avoid overfitting, but if the depth is too shallow, you won’t be able to capture the nuances of the data.
-The minimum number of observations in each leaf is also important for similar reasons.
+The minimum number of observations required for each leaf is also important for similar reasons - a lower number will allow for more complex trees, while a higher number will result in simpler trees.

 10.6.1 Example with LightGBM